 Martinez-Cuevas v.
 DeRuyter Brothers Dairy, Inc.

-Washington Supreme Court to Hear Oral Argument in Case Concerning Farm Worker Exclusion from Overtime Protection
+Case Concerning Farm Worker Exclusion from Overtime Protection

 Worker Justice – IMPACT LITIGATION